Function of lungs

 Transplantation and immediate post transplantation care - preparation for lung transplantation surgery

 All potential donors are thoroughly screened for any infection that might be transmitted from the donor to the recipient.
-This screening process includes blood tests, cultures, chest X-ray, bronchoscopy and a CAT scan.
+This screening process includes blood tests, cultures, chest X-ray, bronchoscopy and a CT scan.
 These tests are performed to minimize transmission of diseases like HIV, hepatitis B, hepatitis C, sexually transmitted diseases and other pneumonias.
 The Center for disease control CDC in Atlanta defines a small group of donors as high risk donors.
 This group of donors include donors with exposure to HIV, prison inmates, history of prostitution, IV drug user, high-risk sexual history and hemophiliacs receiving transfusions.
 When we come to know that the potential donor is considered high risk donor, we request additional testing called nucleic acid amplification testing (NAAT testing) of the donor to screen for HIV and hepatitis.
-Incase these tests are negative; a team member is obligated to call you and let you know that your potential donor is considered high-risk donor.
+In case these tests are negative; a team member is obligated to call you and let you know that your potential donor is considered high-risk donor.
 You have the option to decline this donor.
 Refusing to accept a high-risk donor may increase your wait time for lung transplantation.
 Your risk of dying from a worsening lung condition might be higher.
 On the other hand, the risk of transmission of a disease from a donor whose NAAT testing is negative is very low.
 You should discuss this with your lung transplant surgeon and pulmonologist very carefully.
 In case you accept lungs from a high-risk donor, we will continue to test for HIV, hepatitis B and hepatitis C every three months for a period of two years after lung transplantation.

 You will be provided with sedation.
 Once asleep, a tube (endotracheal tube) will be placed in your airway (intubation) and you will be connected to the ventilator, which will breathe for you during the surgical procedure.
 You will also be administered anesthetic gas via the ventilator and endotracheal tube.
 You will be unconscious from the anesthetic medications and unaware of pain.
 An arterial line to monitor you blood pressure closely will be placed in the wrist.
 A large bore IV line will be placed in the neck.
 This will also help monitor pressure in your heart (PA catheter).
 A nasogastric tube to decompress your stomach is placed.
 A Foley catheter to monitor your urinary output is placed.
 Patients who are hypotensive and need additional support are placed on cardiopulmonary bypass (CPB) machine or extracorporeal membrane oxygenators (ECMO).
 These machines increase the risk of stroke and bleeding slightly.
-In very few patients, ECMO support might be needed for first couple of days after the lung transplantation surgery, as the new donor lungs might be slightly inflamed.
+In very few patients, ECMO support might be needed for the first couple of days after the lung transplantation surgery, as the new donor lungs might be slightly inflamed.

 One lung is deflated and removed and a healthier donor lung is replaced.
 During this process your breathing is supported by the other lung.
-In patients undergoing double lung transplant, the process is repeated on the side.
+In patients undergoing double lung transplant, the process is repeated on the other side.
 In about 40 percent of the patients, there would be requirement of CPB or ECMO.
 The type of surgical incision depends on the number of lungs being transplanted, the need for ECMO or CPB.
 Typically, for a single lung transplantation a lateral thoracotomy incision is made.

 On the other hand for a bilateral lung transplantation a clamshell incision is made.
 The clamshell incision begins in the lower third of the breast bone and extends underneath both breasts.
 This requires cutting through the lower third of sternum.
 This might also cause some minor fractures of the ribs.

-Once all the required anastomoses are made on each side, the chest is closed in layers.
+Once all the required surgical connections are made on each side, the chest is closed in layers.
 Two chest tubes are placed on each side.
 These tubes help to keep the lungs inflated and drain the fluid from the chest cavity.
 At this point, the ventilator continues to breathe for the recipient.
 The patient is transferred to the intensive care unit for further recovery.
 Typically a single lung transplantation takes anywhere from 4-6 hours and a double lung transplant takes anywhere from 8-12 hours.

-As this a big and long surgery, the potential complications include bleeding, infection, stroke, heart attack, kidney failure, liver failure and even death.
+As this is a big and long surgery, the potential complications include bleeding, infection, stroke, heart attack, kidney failure, liver failure and even death.

 Recovery in the Intensive Care Unit (ICU)

 Recipient arrives in the ICU on the mechanical ventilator.
 The care of the patient is handed over to the intensive care unit pulmonologist.
 A bronchoscopy is performed to evaluate the anastomosis and to obtain cultures.
 The patient continues to be on IV medications to support blood pressure.
 Once the blood pressure stabilizes, the sedation is lightened up and the recipient is allowed to wake up.
-The lung transplant recipient will notice considerable amount of pain when they wake up from the sedation.
+The lung transplant recipient will notice considerable amounts of pain when they wake up from the sedation.
 Pain relief is provided by IV narcotics.
-Paravertebral catheters, epidural catheters are also placed by the anesthesia team in the back, close to the spine to provide pain relief for next couple days.
+Paravertebral catheters and epidural catheters are also placed by the anesthesia team in the back, close to the spine to provide pain relief for the next couple of days.
 Once the catheters are removed oral pain medications are initiated.

 The ICU staff will perform tests to evaluate if the recipient is ready to breathe on his/her own.
-In majority of the cases, the breathing tube is removed in the first 24-48 hours.
+In the majority of the cases, the breathing tube is removed in the first 24-48 hours.
 A small number of patients might need ventilator support for a longer duration.
 Few patients are very weak, fatigued by the time of transplantation and need some extra help to breathe.
 These patients will require tracheostomy and ventilator support for several weeks after lung transplantation.
 The typical stay in the ICU is about a week after lung transplantation.

 After the breathing tube is removed, the patient is encouraged to cough, sit up in chair and ambulate in the ICU.
 Patient is instructed to use incentive spirometer to expand the lungs, prevent collapse of the lung lobes and mobilize secretions.
 Bronchoscopy is also performed to clear the secretions from the airway.
+The recipient will have two chest tubes on each side.
+Each of these tubes are removed sequentially over the next several days.

 Recovery on the floor